 - Completed Stanford LA-6 Form certifying visitor's U.S. tax status

-- Completed Form 8233 if claiming a tax treaty, with SSN or copy of completed ITIN application (W-7) that has been signed by Bechtel International Center.
-Refer to Tax Information section on this page.
+- Completed Form 8233 if claiming a tax treaty, with SSN or ITIN.
+Refer to the Tax Information section below.

 - Copy of DS-2019 (J-1 only) and invitation letter